bigstepdenmark/HackerNews/README.md

 ##### C. Nonfunctional requirements

 ###### a.
 Usability

-The button convention is important, the size should be the same size as the current system has.

-1. It should be possible to accomplish any given task with just the keyboard, and the mouse, as the current system.

-2. The use of the API should be as the current system.

-3. All delays in the system longer than .5 seconds will produce a dialog box that says "Please wait."
+The usability is more has to be more or less the same as the current system.
+Meaning that the button convention should be the same, and the responds time(in milliseconds) for the buttons should be the same, etc. _Usability testing_ would be an effeicient way to ensure that our system works as the current system.

 ###### b.
 Reliability
 We are ensuring that there is no data loss, if the system for some reason is down.
-We will plant an extra database, between the system and the simulator ensuring that there will not be any data loss.
+We will plant an _buffer mechanism_, between the system and the simulator ensuring that there will not be any data loss.

 ###### c.
 Performance
-The system should be working under stress, meaning that there should not occur any problems if lot users using the system.
+The system should be able to work under stress, meaning that there should not occur any problems if the amount of users is increasing rapidly.
 This can be tested using JMeter.
 When using the API, the users should be able post their blog to the system with a good load time.

 ###### d.
 Supportability